Introduction of Recruiting vs Talent Acquisition:

 As old markets are evolving and new markets are emerging, the need for people with new skills has risen.
 With this happening, the competition for top talent has also gone fierce.

-For example, in IT and tech fields the demand for skilled individuals is at high levels.
-To deal with these you, with no doubt, require a talent acquisition strategy ready.
+For example, the demand for skilled individuals is at high levels in the IT and tech fields.
+To deal with these you, without doubt, require a talent acquisition strategy ready.

 Once you have a moving TA strategy: